nteract/rx-jupyter/README.md

 ## Why use rx-jupyter?

-**rx-jupyter** can help you query local and remote Jupyter Server instances using Jupyter's Services API.
+**rx-jupyter** can help you query local and remote Jupyter Server instances using Jupyter's Services APIs.
 Also, **rx-jupyter** integrates responses seamlessly with [RxJS]'s functional tooling.

 ## Roadmap